marksull/err-backend-cisco-webex-teams/README.md

 Use the command `help` to see the available commands.

-There are six example plugins included in the container.
-The see the list of plugins use the command `status plugins`.
+There are nine example plugins included in the container.
+To see the list of plugins use the command `status plugins`.

 To see the examples in action, use the following commands:
 1) `simple message` - get a simple message in response